gvwilson/thirdbit/src/fiction/in-heck/index.md

 And what happened to your wheels?"
 Maddy asked weakly as the mad bot pulled itself onto the roof on mismatched legs.
-The last time she had seen Patient, it had been fleeing from its defeat at its bunker.
-It had definitely had wheels, not legs.
+The last time she had seen Patient, it had been fleeing from its defeat at its bunker, and it had definitely had wheels, not legs.

 "They were not the optimal configuration for this one's revised situation.
 And you know what they say: